NASA: Interplanetary exploration and space science

-NASA also launched missions to Mercury in 2004, with the MESSENGER probe demonstrating as the first use of a solar sail.
-NASA also launched probes to the outer Solar System starting in the 1960s.
-Pioneer 10 was the first probe to the outer planets, flying by Jupiter, while Pioneer 11 provided the first close up view of the planet.
-Both probes became the first objects to leave the Solar System.
-The Voyager program launched in 1977, conducting flybys of Jupiter and Saturn, Neptune, and Uranus on a trajectory to leave the Solar System.
-The Galileo spacecraft, deployed from the Space Shuttle flight STS-34, was the first spacecraft to orbit Jupiter, discovering evidence of subsurface oceans on the Europa and observed that the moon may hold ice or liquid water.
-A joint NASA-European Space Agency-Italian Space Agency mission, Cassini–Huygens, was sent to Saturn's moon Titan, which, along with Mars and Europa, are the only celestial bodies in the Solar System suspected of being capable of harboring life.
-Cassini discovered three new moons of Saturn and the Huygens probe entered Titan's atmosphere.
-The mission discovered evidence of liquid hydrocarbon lakes on Titan and subsurface water oceans on the moon of Enceladus, which could harbor life.
-Finally launched in 2006, the New Horizons mission was the first spacecraft to visit Pluto and the Kuiper belt.
+NASA also returned to Mercury in 2004, with the MESSENGER probe demonstrating the first use of solar sailing techniques for trajectory control.
+NASA had been launching probes to the outer Solar System since the 1970s.
+Pioneer 10 became the first probe to visit the outer planets, flying by Jupiter, while Pioneer 11 provided the first close-up view of the system.
+Both probes eventually became the first artificial objects to leave the Solar System.
+The Voyager program launched in 1977, executing historic flybys of Jupiter, Saturn, Neptune, and Uranus on a trajectory extending into interstellar space.
+The Galileo spacecraft, deployed from Space Shuttle flight STS-34, became the first spacecraft to orbit Jupiter, discovering strong evidence of a subsurface ocean on the moon Europa.
+A joint NASA–ESA–ASI mission, Cassini–Huygens, explored Saturn's moon Titan—which, along with Mars and Europa, is considered one of the few celestial bodies in the Solar System capable of harboring life.
+Cassini discovered three new moons around Saturn, and the Huygens probe successfully entered Titan's atmosphere.
+The mission found evidence of liquid hydrocarbon lakes on Titan and a subsurface water ocean on the moon Enceladus, offering further astrobiological potential.
+Finally, the New Horizons mission, launched in 2006, became the first spacecraft to visit Pluto and the deeper Kuiper belt.

-Beyond interplanetary probes, NASA has launched many space telescopes.
-Launched in the 1960s, the Orbiting Astronomical Observatory were NASA's first orbital telescopes, providing ultraviolet, gamma-ray, x-ray, and infrared observations.
-NASA launched the Orbiting Geophysical Observatory in the 1960s and 1970s to look down at Earth and observe its interactions with the Sun.
-The Uhuru satellite was the first dedicated x-ray telescope, mapping 85% of the sky and discovering a large number of black holes.
+Beyond interplanetary probes, NASA has deployed an array of sophisticated space telescopes.
+Initiated in the 1960s, the Orbiting Astronomical Observatory program comprised NASA's first orbital telescopes, delivering groundbreaking ultraviolet, gamma-ray, X-ray, and infrared observations.
+In the 1960s and 1970s, NASA launched the Orbiting Geophysical Observatory satellites to observe Earth and its interactions with the Sun.
+The Uhuru satellite became the first dedicated X-ray telescope, mapping 85% of the sky and discovering a large number of black holes.